AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47920-guest-order-allow-guest-checkout-off.md

 ## Issue

-Orders can be placed via Rest API as a guest user even when the _Allow Guest Checkout_ is turned off.
+Orders can be placed via Rest API as a guest user even when the [!UICONTROL Allow Guest Checkout]_ is turned off.

 <u>Steps to reproduce</u>: